w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 by the device can be determined.

 ### 9 [Do features in this specification enable new script execution/loading mechanisms?](https://www.w3.org/TR/security-privacy-questionnaire/#string-to-script)
+**TODO**: this is really an question that should be answered in Architecture.
+For TDs themselves the answer is **No**, and since the Scripting API is not normative the answer is technically "No" even for architecture, although we should mention the existence of the Scripting API.

+**Yes, to execution.**
+The WoT architecture enables WoT Things to run applications based on ECMAScript, using a constrained API, and with suitable restrictions, such as no direct access to private security data.

+**No, to loading.**
+A mechanism for loading new scripts is not defined and is currently considered to be out of scope.
+Our architecture assumes the scripts running inside a WoT Thing are trusted implementations provided by the manufacturer of the device and installed using a suitable update mechanism; but this update mechanism is not defined in our architecture and is also currently considered to be out of scope.

 ### 10 [Do features in this specification allow an origin to access other devices?](https://www.w3.org/TR/security-privacy-questionnaire/#remote-device)